Overview

 - Generally good mountain visibility

 Nevertheless, afternoon clouds sometimes develop by late April-May.
-Therefore, morning starts maximize mountain viewing opportunities.
-Similarly, pre-monsoon heat builds gradually toward May end.
+Therefore, the morning starts with maximizing mountain viewing opportunities.
+Similarly, pre-monsoon heat builds gradually toward the end.

 Winter Season (December to February)